minprog/hangman/classic/hangman.md

 ## Getting started

-Download the word lexicon via:
+On Linux, WSL or Mac, download the word lexicon via:

     curl -LO https://github.com/minprog/hangman/raw/2020/classic/dictionary.zip
     unzip dictionary.zip
     rm -f dictionary.zip

+If you're not using on of those operating systems, copy the link and download the dictionary zip using it.

 Then create a file called `hangman.py` and add the following code.